Jacob-Ham/writeups/OffSecLabs/Potato/README.md

 ```

-Exploring a little bit, the 'Logs' could possibly be a command injection...
+Exploring a little bit, the 'Logs' or the 'Ping' page could possibly be a command injection...

-also, the ping page might be a command injection, let’s start with logs
+ let’s start with logs

 ````